NihadHasan24/ML_service/README.md

 print(label, approval_probability)
 ```

 The output probability is a model estimate, not a guarantee.
-Before using the
-model in a real lending workflow, validate it on representative, time-separated
-data and perform fairness, calibration, explainability, and regulatory reviews.